Ultimate Guide to Buying a Guitar: Finding the Perfect Instrument for Your Needs

 Your guitar is your primary tool.
 Invest appropriately.

 The difference between a quality instrument and cheap online junk isn’t subtle.
-It’s the difference between enjoying practice and dreading it.
+It’s the difference between someone who thinks they have no talent and someone who realizes the guitar was the problem all along.

 About The Author